foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 ### Getting Foundry Intellisense in Visual Studio Code

 If you would like some basic Intellisense for the Foundry types when using Visual Studio Code, all you have to do is copy `foundry.js` into the projects root folder.
+The `foundry.js` can be found in your Foundry installation folder e.g. '\Foundry Virtual Tabletop\resources\app\public\scripts'.
 Once you do this, restart VS Code, and you should now see proper Intellisense.